-This is because it is difficult to compare one lender’s interest rate to another if you do not know the lender’s fees.
-The A.P.R. is a calculation intended to include the lender fees, such as points and broker fees, to arrive at the true cost of the loan in the form of a yearly rate.
-This way, lenders can’t “hide” fees and upfront costs behind low advertised rates.
+The APR is a calculation to include the lender’s fees, such as points and broker fees, to arrive at the actual cost of the loan in the form of a yearly rate.
+Lenders must show both rates to give buyers an idea of the lenders’ fees and interest rates.

 Mortgage lenders choose what they include in APR, resulting in the difference between online quotes.
 Therefore, it is essential to know what fees lenders include to compare APRs accurately.